The Commoner Class

 3rd-level Old Timer feature

-You can draw on your knowledge of the natural world to perform minor magic spells, much like a Druid does:
+You can draw on your rustic knowledge of the natural world to cast minor magic spells, using the following rules

 Spell Slots.
 At 3rd level, you gain two 1st-level spell slots.
-To cast a Druid spell that you have prepared, you expend one of these spell slots.
+To cast a Rustic Spell that you have prepared, you expend one of these spell slots.
 You regain all spell slots when you finish a short or long rest.
 As you gain levels, your spell slots grow in level, as shown on the Old Timer Magic table above.

 Prepared Spells.
-At the end of a long rest, you prepare a list of spells that are available for you to cast from the Druid spell list.
+At the end of a long rest, you prepare a list of spells that are available for you to cast from the Rustic Spell List below.
 You can prepare a number of spells equal to your Wisdom modifier + half your Commoner level.
-Spells you prepare must be of a level for which you have spell slots.
+Any spell you prepare must be of a level for which you have spell slots.

 Spellcasting Ability.
-Wisdom is your spellcasting ability for your Druid spells as you use the knowledge you have gained over your many years to perform your spells.
-You use your Wisdom when a spell refers to your spellcasting ability, setting the saving throw DC, or making a spell attack roll.
+Wisdom is your spellcasting ability for your Rustic spells as you use the wisdom you have gained over many years to perform spells.
+Use Wisdom when a spell refers to your Spellcasting ability, Save DC, or attack roll:

 + your Wisdom modifier